cloverfield-tools/universal-react-boilerplate/README.md

 ## Tech stack

+Take a look at the [Roadmap](https://github.com/ericelliott/isomorphic-express-boilerplate/issues/4) for an idea of where this is going.
+Help is welcome and encouraged! =)

+### Current status

+This is already very valuable as-is.
+Read on for details.

 The isomorphic boilerplate use standard Node modules to author all of the code.
 All open-source modules are sourced from `npm`.

 **Why not use Bower and AMD?** Lots of reasons: